juliawel/Vue.js-login-page/README.md

-# Vue.js Firebase Authentication Project
+# Login with Firebase Authentication

 This app provides a basic authentication system using Vue.js and Firebase.
 Users can:
 - Register an account by providing an email and password.